derekmc/lisp-markup/README.md

     markupConverter( l,data):

-  * l: the template, whether a lisp string(TODO) or a javascript list datastructure, to be converted to markup.
+  * l: the template, whether a lisp string(TODO) or a javascript datastructure, to be converted to markup.
     * entries in l are handled accoring to the type of the entry:
       - lists within this list are evaluated recursively like in lisp.
       - objects are property sets which are added to current node in the markup.
 TODO allow using templates and macros to fill object properties.